rapid7/metasploitable3/README.md

 ## Acknowledgements
 The Windows portion of this project was based off of GitHub user [joefitzgerald's](https://github.com/joefitzgerald) [packer-windows](https://github.com/joefitzgerald/packer-windows) project.
 The Packer templates, original Vagrantfile, and installation answer files were used as the base template and built upon for the needs of this project.

+## Still if you have any problem try to update repo of your kali (https://hacktoberfest.digitalocean.com/)